dhruza88/Read-Me-Generator/Develop/README.md

         # README Generator

 ## Description
-using the node.js installation i used various packages to dynamically create a README.md file with multiple sections and inputs being filled in by questions through the terminal
+using the node.js installation, I used various packages to dynamically create a README.md file with multiple sections and data inputs filled in by the questions asked in terminal

 ## Table of Contents